remore/gemstat/README.md

-gemstat enable you to know "Frequently Bought(Required) Together" thing or "Customers Who Bought(Required) This Item Also Bought(Required)" thing.
+gemstat enable you to know "Frequently Required Together" thing or "Customers Who Required This(Rubygem) Also Required" thing.

 # Usage